You have turned-in this assignment. You can review the lesson and see your previous answers.

 It's the largest country in Southeast Asia by area and population.

-This island layout influences how people travel, trade, and connect across the country, and also creates regional differences in development.
+This island layout influences how people travel, trade and connect across the country, and also creates regional differences in development.

-Is it A, Atlantic Ocean, B, Indian Ocean, C, Celebes Sea, or D Pacific Ocean?
-Pause the video here was to decide and press play when you're ready to continue.
+Is it A, Atlantic Ocean, B, Indian Ocean, C, Celebes Sea, or D, Pacific Ocean?

-The answer is D, Pacific Ocean.
+Excellent, the answer is D, Pacific Ocean.

 Indonesia is located on the Pacific Ring of Fire, a zone known for frequent earthquakes and volcanic eruptions.